 Fruit contains no protein.
 Zero grams per serving.
-If you do add seeds and nuts to your diet, you will be getting some protein there, but even then, the amount is so low.
-For example, to get just 60 grams of protein from almonds (which is still on the low end of what most people need to survive), you would have to eat two cups of almonds per day.
+If you add seeds and nuts to your diet, you will get some protein there, but even then, the amount is so low.
+For example, to get just 60 grams of protein from almonds (which is still on the low end of what most people need to survive), you would have to eat two cups of almonds daily.

-This may not sound like that hard of a feat, but keep in mind that will also mean you are taking in 145 grams of fat and 1650 calories.
-For some people, this is about all you could eat during the day.
+This may not sound like that hard of a feat, but remember that will also mean you are taking 145 grams of fat and 1650 calories.
+For some people, this is about all you can eat during the day.

 Then you wouldn’t even be considered a fruitarian any longer.

-It’s simply too hard to meet your protein intake off seeds and nuts alone so no matter what you do while on this diet, you are going to fall deficient.
+It’s simply too hard to meet your protein intake off seeds and nuts alone, so you will fall deficient no matter what you do while on this diet.
 And even if you could, the protein found in seeds and nuts is not a complete protein, so you still wouldn’t be that much further ahead.
-Your body requires complete protein sources in order to ensure you can rebuild and maintain body tissues.
+Your body requires complete protein sources to ensure you can rebuild and maintain body tissues.

 If you do become protein deficient, some of the key symptoms you may develop include: